 - a.
 PRODUCT DEVELOPMENT: German seed companies such as Bayer Crop Science, BASF, and KWS develop GE plants or crops.
 However, they have moved their production sites outside of Europe to the United States.
 In the biomedical industry, more than twenty biopharmaceuticals including genetically engineered enzymes, antibodies, and clotting factors are produced in Germany.
 These products are regulated under German pharmaceutical laws. - b.
 COMMERCIAL PRODUCTION: There is no commercial production of GE crops in Germany.
 In addition, GE seeds are not produced in Germany for sale abroad.
-However, German seed companies including Bayer CropScience, BASF, and KWS supply biotech seeds to farmers worldwide from production in the United States Bayer and BASF moved research to North-Carolina while KWS invested in Missouri.
-With the acquisition of Monsanto in June 2018, Bayer is now also engaged in Missouri. - c.
+However, German seed companies including Bayer CropScience, BASF, and KWS supply biotech seeds to farmers worldwide from production in the United States.
+Bayer and BASF moved research to North Carolina while KWS opened a research centre in Missouri.
+Bayer acquired Monsanto and its U.S. facilities in June 2018. - c.
 EXPORTS: There is no commercial production of GE crops in Germany, and Germany does not export GE crops to the United States or other countries. - d.
 IMPORTS: Germany is a major livestock producer and is dependent upon imported soy as a feed protein source.
-Germany imported roughly 5.7 million metric tons (MMT) of soybeans and soybean meal in 2017, nearly all of it produced from GE varieties.
-Soybean imports totaled 3.0 million metric tons in 2017 with over 51 percent coming directly from the United States.
-Germany imported 2.7 million metric tons of soybean meal in 2017.
-For soybean meal, the U.S. just had a tiny market share.
-The traditional suppliers for soybeans and soybean meal are Argentina, Brazil, and the United States.
-Soybeans are the largest U.S. agricultural export to Germany.
-In 2018, the US is expected to expand its market leadership to being the top exporter of soybeans to Germany. - e.
+Germany imported roughly 6.2 million metric tons (MMT) of soybeans and soybean meal in 2018, nearly all of it produced from GE varieties.
+Soybean imports totaled over 3.5 MMT in 2018.
+It is estimated that nearly 60 percent came from the United States either direct or channeled through the Netherlands.
+Together, this would add up to over 850\$ million in U.S. soybean sales to Germany in 2018.
+This made soybeans the top U.S. agricultural export to Germany.
+In addition to soybeans, Germany imported also nearly 2.7 MMT of soybean meal in 2018.
+For soybean meal, traditionally the United States has just has a tiny market share with most of it coming from Argentina and Brazil. - e.
 FOOD AID: Germany is not a food aid recipient.
-The Federal Ministry for Economic Cooperation and Development coordinates a worldwide food aid program under the umbrella of the International Food Aid Convention.
-Germany also supports the assistance provided by the European Union and the United Nations World Food Programme (WFP). - f.
+The Federal Ministry for Economic Cooperation and Development coordinates a special initiative, 'ONE WORLD - No Hunger', and is spending about 1.5 billion euros a year on food security and rural development.
+Germany also supports the assistance provided by the European Union and the United Nations World Food Programme (WFP).

+- f.
 TRADE BARRIERS: EU policies and legislation lead to biotechnology-related trade barriers that negatively affect U.S. exports. - Asynchronous Approvals: New GE crops are entering the global market place at an increasingly rapid rate.
-The EU regulatory procedures for approving biotech plants take significantly longer than those in supplier countries.
+The EU regulatory procedures for approving biotech plants takes significantly longer than those in supplier countries.
 This has led to a widening gap between GE products deregulated and grown in the United States and other biotechnology growing countries and those approved in the EU, resulting in the partial or complete disruption of trade in affected commodities and processed products. - Low Level Presence: The effect of asynchronous approvals is reinforced by the EU's policy for low level or adventitious presence of events.
-Commodity trading companies see the risk to their operations increase when trading with countries where GE products are grown, yet are not-yet approved in the EU.

-- Zero tolerance in seeds: Seed trade is affected by the zero tolerance of adventitious presence.
+Commodity trading companies see the risk to their operations increase when trading with countries that grow GE products, yet these products are not-yet approved in the EU. - Zero tolerance in seeds: Zero tolerance of adventitious presence affects seed trade.
 The fact that the EU-28 only allows cultivation of MON810, serves as a trade barrier for U.S. seed exports containing or with adventitious presence of other GE events.